The Newest Thing in Idolatry-

 Offense leads to spiritual deception-

-In Matthew 24 Jesus gives us a preview of what life will look like just prior to His second coming. one of the most interesting things He reveals is that in the end times people will take offense at just about everything (Matthew 24:10-11 NKJV).
+In Matthew 24 Jesus gives us a preview of what life will look like just prior to His second coming.
+One of the most interesting things He reveals is that in the end times people will take offense at just about everything (Matthew 24:10-11 NKJV).
 Offended-ness will lead to hate and betrayal.
 Out of all that offense and hate, false teachers will rise up and lead people (even some Christian people) away from the truth.
 Jesus is doing more than just giving us a trailer of future events in this verse.
 He is providing insight into the very nature of offense.
 Offense causes us to become heavily focused on our feelings.
 When feelings run the show, we become unable/unwilling to comprehend any truth that does not directly line up with our feelings.
 As a result, we become sitting ducks for false teachers who tell us what we want to hear, rather than what we need to hear (2nd.
 Timothy 4:3).

 Offense prevents us from accomplishing God’s will for our lives-